pluralsight/guides/published/python/creating-interactive-charts-with-python-pygal/article.md

 <br>
 #### Quick Introduction:

-You may be familar with Matplotlib, Seaborn, and Bokeh to name a few.
-Sure, there are a few others the allow interactivty and soforth, but it's Pygal that allows you to create SVG's.
+You may be familiar with Matplotlib, Seaborn, and Bokeh to name a few.
+Sure, there are a few others then allow interactivity and so forth, but it's Pygal that allows you to create SVG's.
 Besides the scalability of an SVG, you can edit them in any editor and can print them with very high quality resolution.
 They are great to use with Flask and Django as well.
-Lastly, you can easiely and minimally create line charts, bar graphs, and Radar Charts (_to name a few_) with very little code as you'll see below.
+Lastly, you can easily and minimally create line charts, bar graphs, and Radar Charts (_to name a few_) with very little code as you'll see below.

 Examples: